DarkArthurX/OpenQuantGreeks/README.md

 Each directory contains a detailed README explaining the specific Greeks calculated there.

+## Branches

+I maintain a few branches, if you have an idea, try to follow this scheme.

+- Main - this will be the portable stable branch, "generically" written.
+- Vectorized - Main + Vector Extensions
+- Vectorized_* - The vectorized extensions + other optimizations.
+-
 ## Contributing

 1. Ensure your changes pass all existing tests
 2. Add tests for new functionality
 3. Update relevant README files
 4. Follow the existing code style and structure

 The library is designed to be mathematically rigorous while remaining accessible to practitioners across different trading styles and timeframes.